-After a device is successfully added to the network by WPS function, the WPS LED will keep on for about 5 minutes and then turn off.
+- 1. After a device is successfully added to the network by WPS function, the WPS LED will keep on for about 5 minutes and then turn off. - 2.
+The Router is set to working concurrently in 2.4GHz and 5GHz by default.
+If you desire to choose the working frequency, please go to 4.5 Dual Band Selection.